Click here to subscribe to my monthly Life Coaching Accelerators, for insider coaching tips.

 Here's how to avoid making the mistake of taking on new clients without ensuring they are actually a good match for you first?

 In the early days of your life coaching career, when you are keen to take on all-comers, it's easy to agree to work with a client without making sure they are actually coachable by you.
 (Yes - I've done this!).

-So, if you use your own version of these Life Coaching Discovery Session Questions to ask before and during the Discovery Session with prospective clients to check they are a good fit for your coaching, there will be far less probability of the relationship not working out and needing to find a way out.
+If you use your own version of these Life Coaching Discovery Session Questions ,to ask before and during the Discovery Session with prospective clients, you'll find out if they really are a good fit for your coaching.

 You can use it with your clients to assess coaching priorities but it is much more than just an assessment tool.

 It helps clients become more self-aware AND more motivated to set authentic goals and make changes towards creating life as they want it.

 The life wheel technique gives clients a helicopter view of how satisfied they are with their life in key predefined life categories such as health, finances and relationships.

 Be Do Have is an interesting and vital tool for any goal planning and coaching success.